MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/4-backup-restore.md

 - **Microsoft Azure Recovery Services (MARS) agent** is a Windows application that backs up files, folders, and system state from the Windows VM it's installed on.
 It works like many consumer cloud-based backup solutions, but requires configuring a Recovery Services vault.
 Once you download and install the agent onto a Windows server or VM, you can configure it to create backups up to three times a day.

 - **System Center Data Protection Manager** is a robust, fully featured, enterprise-level backup and recovery system for Windows Server.
 Data Protection Manager can back up file systems and Windows and Linux VMs, create bare-metal backups of physical servers, and do application-aware backups of server products like SQL Server and Exchange.
-Data Protection Manager is part of System Center and is licensed and sold with System Center, but is considered part of the Backup family because it can store backups in a Recovery Services vault.
+Data Protection Manager is part of System Center, which licenses and sells it.
+It's part of the Backup family because it can store backups in a Recovery Services vault.

 - **Microsoft Azure Backup Server (MABS)** is similar to Data Protection Manager, but is licensed as part of an Azure subscription and doesn't require a System Center license.
 Azure Backup Server supports the same functionality as Data Protection Manager, except for local tape backup and integration with System Center products.